-Diagram 1: Intersecting social systems that shape lived theologies of the moral stress of being a mother and a scholar interactive rather than an additive way.
+These social systems intersect in Miller-McLemore's experiences of moral stress in an interactive rather than an additive way.
 The top half of the box in the center of this chart suggests the lived theology that could easily emerge from these social systems energized by shame, guilt, and fear, which could have made her cope by isolating herself and hiding her moral stress (the rigid arrows represent how these social systems shape the lived theologies of moral stress).
 The bottom half of the box in the center outlines a possible intentional theology that emerges from spiritual integration.
 Her intentional theology of being "also a mother" helps her resist the life-limiting cultural lived theologies generated by these sexist macro systems (resistance is represented by the curved lines).